estelita24601/final-project-5001/goals.md

 * [ ] option to delete individual tasks

-* [ ] ability to edit/update task and all it's parameters
+* [ ] ability to edit/update task and all of its parameters

 ## Further Goals (ideally would do)

 * [ ] button to mass delete all completed tasks

-* [ ] option to add and edit tags to tasks in order to categorize them
+* [ ] option to add and edit labels/tags for each task

 * [ ] editable due date parameter for tasks

-* [ ] color code based on days until due date

   **Sorting Tasks**

-  * [ ] automatically arrange task list so completed items are on the bottom
+  * [ ] arrange task list so completed items are on the bottom

   * [ ] alphabetically by task name